niokagi/simple-cli-maze-solver/README.md

 <br>

 _Note: For the `generate` command, dimensions will be automatically adjusted to the nearest odd number to ensure proper corridor formation._

----
-## Core Concepts

-### Solver Algorithm

-The solver employs a **Depth-First Search (DFS)**, a classic graph traversal technique.
-It explores each possible path to its conclusion before backtracking, implemented using recursion.
-This method guarantees a solution if one exists and provides a clear path from the start point 'S' to the end point 'E'.

-### Generator Algorithm

-Maze generation is handled by the **Recursive Backtracking** algorithm.
-It operates by "carving" paths within a grid composed entirely of walls.
-This process creates a _perfect maze_—a maze with no closed loops and a single, unique path between any two cells, ensuring every generated maze is solvable.

-### Generating a Maze

-To generate a new, solvable maze, use the `generate` script.
-A new file (e.g., `maze2.txt`, `maze3.txt`) will be created in the `/mazes` directory.

 ## References